-In addition, there may be times when students are dismissed early from school due to weather.
+There may be times when students are dismissed early from school due to weather.
+Educational personnel will contact each parent/guardian/caretaker to ensure that a responsible adult will be at home to accept the student.
 Please make provisions for your child's care in the event of an early release.

-We are not always able to reach every parent in the event of weather-related school closures, so it is important to listen for announcements on local radio and television or internet site.
+We are not always able to reach every parent in the event of weather- related school closures, so it is important to listen for announcements on local radio and television or internet site.